sahlinet/skyblue-cloud/static/docs/documentation.md

 ### Configuration

 #### Lifecycle
+Initial creation of a container configuration must be done at the provider.

-You can stop and start services.
+You can stop and start synchronized services.
 Depending on the selection *"Destroy on stop"* or *"Keep on stop"* the service is terminated (destroyed) or stopped.

 * * *